Opening 2029

 Trauma, Orthopaedics and Dialysis

-With 1,030 dialysis sessions per month, TEMCO will significantly reduce the backlog of patients awaiting renal replacement therapy in Botswana, while the trauma unit serves the airport and greater Gaborone catchment.
+Reduces the backlog of patients awaiting renal replacement therapy, while the trauma unit serves the airport and greater Gaborone catchment.

 Planned Services

-- 24-hour trauma care with resuscitation and stabilisation
+- 24-hour trauma and emergency care — planned

 Supporting Services